 #1 Add a quality multivitamin and mineral supplement

-I recommend Better Bones supplements, specifically designed to offer the key bone-building nutrients and more, all in a highly alkalizing, bioavailable form.
-Learn more about our products.
+The Better Bones Builder supplement includes the bone-building nutrients needed for fracture healing, all in a highly alkalizing, bioavailable form.
+Learn more.

 By weight, bone is roughly 70% mineral content — calcium, phosphorus, magnesium, silicon, zinc, and others.
 Fracture healing requires a robust, readily bioavailable supply of all these minerals to be drawn to the site.
 Many of us under-consume minerals on an everyday basis, and when an unfortunate fracture occurs, the body must “rob Peter to pay Paul.”
 (Check the table of 20 key bone nutrients to evaluate your personal mineral intake.)
 Specific key minerals that enhance fracture healing include the following:

 While protein and minerals serve as the building blocks for bone healing, vitamins are the catalysts for myriad biochemical reactions that are equally important.
 In fracture healing, we can clearly identify vitamins like C, D, and K as integral to laying down minerals in new bone.

 Find a high-quality supplement like the one we offer in our Better Bones Program, that can add to this much-needed vitamin and mineral support.
 A 2006 Swedish study found that hip fracture patients given complex multinutrient supplementation had only a 15% rate of complications, as compared to a 70% complications rate among the non-supplemented group.

 Nearly half of your bone is comprised of protein.
 When a fracture occurs, the body is called upon to gather together all the protein building-blocks needed to synthesize new structural bone protein matrix.
 Following fracture, adding even modest extra protein to the diet can help reduce complications, shorten the healing phase, and minimize further bone loss in the area as the fracture heals — by as much as half.